Starlite Campbell Band: Starlite.One

 In August 2022 Starlite & Campbell announced the development of a multimedia project, Starlite.One.
 It is musically explorative whilst keeping the narratives of melody, emotion, soundscapes and lyrical story-telling alive.
 The music binds conceptual, applied and visual art which is represented physically and digitally.

+In February 2024 they released their artistic statement.

+VIBES

+In January 2023 Starlite and Campbell launched their blog Vibes, where they write regular articles about life, culture, music technology and their art along with the occasional podcast.